-The candidate’s classification shall be determined by the classification sub-committee.
+(b) The candidate’s classification shall be determined by the classification sub-committee.

 (c) Upon the Board’s acceptance of membership, with the payment of dues as prescribed in Article V, such transferring or former Rotarian shall be deemed an active member of the Club.

 resolution or motion to commit this Club in any manner shall be considered by

 the Club at large.
 Such resolutions or motions, if offered at a regular Club

 meeting, shall be referred without discussion to the Board which has the sole